“Where there’s a will, there’s a way.”

 I’d never had a reason to think about teaching theories before, let alone think about why and what youngsters should learn — other than when I played house and pretended I was a schoolteacher teaching my dolls – or my younger siblings!
 And fantasized about growing up and being a teacher someday.

 I had never had any reason to think about such lofty adult ideas and ideals.
-And why should I?
-Children simply take these things for granted, having grown up with education being “a given,” and going to schools given by grown-ups.
+Why should I?
+Being a child, I had simply taken these things for granted; especially having grown up in the United States with education being “a given;” and going to schools given by grown-ups.

-Now, on top of this, suddenly I was deluged with the role of “responsible adult” to add to my PTSD and the other emotional distress and loneliness I was dealing with, but could hardly endure.
+Now, on top of this, suddenly I was deluged with the role of “responsible adult,” to add to my PTSD and the other emotional distress and loneliness I was dealing with, but could barely endure.

-The distress included my raging adolescent hormones, the loss of my home, bedroom, most of my toys, friends, teachers, lifestyle; and the school I so loved back in Utah.
+The distress included my raging adolescent hormones, the loss of my home, bedroom, most of my toys, friends, teachers, lifestyle, culture; and the school I so loved back in Utah.

-But there were also many other strange things and changes I found and had to adjust to in this third-world, foreign country: The Mexican peoples, different customs, and Spanish, itself, were monsters for a shy, introverted teenager to adjust to.
+But there were also numerous other strange things and changes I found and had to adjust to in this third-world, foreign country.
+The Mexican peoples, different customs, and Spanish, itself, were monsters for a shy, introverted teenager like me to adjust to.

-But we were fleeing there, also, in order to avoid the famine and destructions one of Ma’s dreams showed her was soon to rain down upon “the wicked and worldly United States” — the country that was going to finally be punished by God for having persecuted and killed the early Mormon Saints — especially Joseph Smith and his brother Hyrum!
+But we fled the U.S., also, in order to avoid the famine and destructions one of Ma’s dreams showed her was soon to rain down upon “the wicked and worldly United States” — the country that was going to finally be punished by God for having persecuted and killed the early Mormon Saints — especially Joseph Smith and his brother Hyrum!

-I, a fourteen-year-old was now to arise before the sun was up, be at the little adobe school house by 8 AM to build a fire and warm the setting before my students arrived; and to do this every day, five days a week!
+I, a fourteen-year-old was now to arise before the sun was up, be at the little adobe hut/school house by 8 AM to build a fire and warm the setting before my students arrived; and I was to do this every day, five days a week!

 Well, I almost lost my mind trying to deal with this sudden adult responsibility thrust upon me.
 It was one more security blanket pulled off me within a space of three months.

-For starters, she told me she’d had some teacher-training classes during her couple of years of college.
-Then quieted my worries by telling me she would take over my classroom the following morning, to demonstrate how to educate and to control the unruly big boys.
+For starters, she told me she’d had some teacher-training classes during her two years of college.
+Then she quieted my worries by telling me she would take over my classroom the following morning to demonstrate how to educate, and how to control the unruly big boys.

 Need I say, my parents sure could put the cart before the horse?
 I was somehow expected to already know how to teach, of course … in this little cult where everything was perfect, and God would simply drop the knowledge you needed into your mind during one hour of sleep — “like Joseph sold into Egypt, wherein God gave him a dream, filling him in on everything he needed to know.”